 Creators taking ownership of their platforms

 As digital technology advances, content might move into the hands of creators even more.
 Right now, brands like Instagram and TikTok host creators on their platforms.
-But with the rise of Web3, more creators could own a part of their platforms: having a say in how the place they create content for is managed
+The rise of innovations such as Web3 empowers creators to bypass traditional gatekeepers, enabling direct monetization and fostering deeper connections with their fans.

 FAQ’s